Body of missing Colorado woman, 19, is found; police speak with alleged harasser

 Adams County Sheriff Mike McIntosh said investigators have spoken to Shawn Schwartz, a man they discovered through social media was linked to the missing woman, Natalie Bollinger.
 Investigators said they are “not ready to call anyone a suspect.”

+The department wouldn't confirm to Fox News whether Schwartz was cleared or considered a suspect.

 Schwartz confirmed in a Facebook video that he’d been contacted by the Broomfield police.
-He reportedly said he was not involved in her disappearance.
+He reportedly said in the comment section that he was not involved in her disappearance.

 COLORADO COP KILLER REPORTEDLY HOSPITALIZED IN PSYCH WARD IN 2014